 - 2 tablespoons melted salted butter, for brushing on finished naans

-- Meanwhile, in a large bowl, whisk together the remaining 2 teaspoons of sugar, flour, salt and anise seeds (if using).
+- In a large bowl, whisk together the flour, sugar, yeast, salt and anise seeds (if using).
 Set aside.

 - Fill a small bowl with about 1/2 cup flour.
 Dust a work surface with some of the flour and dump the dough on top.
 Sprinkle some of the flour on top of the dough and on your hands.
 Shape the dough into a long rectangle and cut into 6 equal portions, dusting with more flour as necessary so the dough doesn't stick.
 Roll each portion of dough in the bowl of flour to keep them from sticking.